EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 #### User Certificates commercial plugin configuration changes

 The configuration for this plugin used to be nested in a subsection titled `Plugins`.
 This is no longer the case.
-Additionally, this plugin used to be configured via JSON or environment variables, and can now additionally be configured directly in the server main config.
+Additionally, this plugin used to be configured via JSON or environment variables, but it can now be configured directly in the server's main configuration.

-For example an old JSON configuration file could look like this:
+For example, an old JSON configuration file could look like this:

 ```json
 {